mertbildirici1/Route/README.md

 This method takes as input a `String fileName`.
 The file should be in the [`.graph` format](#graph-data).
 The method should read the data from the file and create a representation of the graph, **stored in the instance variables** so that the graph representation is avaialble to subsequent method calls.
 If the file cannot be opened or does not have the correct format, the method throws an `Exception`.

 `initialize` should always be called first before any of the subsequent methods.
+Make sure to verify that your `initialize` method is working as you expect before proceeding, as an incorrect `initialize` method will also cause problems with later methods.
+You might consider, for example, implementing a `main` method purely for verification purposes, and printing or using the debugger to view your graph representation of `simple.graph`, comparing to what is visualized in `simpleGraph.png`; see [Graph Data](#graph-data) above.

 ### Implement `nearestPoint`

 In general you may be interested in routing between points that are not themselves vertices of the graph, in which case you need to be able to find the closest points on the graph.
 This method takes a `Point p` as input and returns the vertex in the graph that is closest to `p`, in terms of the straight-line distance calculated by the `distance` method of [the Point class](#the-point-class), NOT shortest path distance.
 Note that the input `p` may not be in the graph.
 If there are ties, you can break them arbitrarily.

 A simple implementation of the `nearestPoint` method should have $`O(N)`$ runtime complexity where $`N`$ is the number of vertices in the graph.
 Your implementation should be at least this efficient.
 It is possible to use more advanced data structures to substantial improve the runtime.
-This is not required for credit, but if you have compelted the project and are interested in optimizing this method to go beyond what is required, see the expandable section below.
+This is not required for credit, but if you have completed the project and are interested in optimizing this method to go beyond what is required, see the expandable section below.

 <details><summary>OPTIONAL: Going beyond O(N) efficiency nearestPoint</summary>

 This is a famous algorithmic problem known as [nearest neighbor search](https://en.wikipedia.org/wiki/Nearest_neighbor_search), relevant in many geometric, mapping, and machine learning applications.
 Many algorithms and data structures have been studied for improving the linear runtime complexity of the simple solution.
 Some rely on approximation, meaning they no longer guarantee to find the closest point, just something approximately closest.

 The exact methods for finding the nearest neighbor largely rely on data structures for partitioning the search space in a hierarchical fashion.
 At a high level, the idea is to preprocess the points into small regions and then only search among the points in the particular small region near the query point.
 There are many ways one could put that intuition into practice, but all of them require reasoning carefully about when one can be sure that the nearest point could or could not be in a particular region.
 Examples of such data structures include [Quad Trees](#https://en.wikipedia.org/wiki/Quadtree) and [k-d trees](#https://en.wikipedia.org/wiki/K-d_tree), as well as things as simple as a grid over the search space.